minhd-vu/minhd-vu/keyboards/bdn9/README.md

 1. Double-click `per-app-volume-control.ahk`
 2. You should see a green "H" icon in your system tray (indicates the script is running)
-3. Test by rotating Encoder 1 or 2 - you should see a tooltip showing the volume change
+3. Test the encoders:
+   - **Encoder 1/2**: Rotate to see Discord/Spotify volume tooltips
+   - **Encoder 3**: Click on any app window (e.g., Chrome, game, etc.), then rotate to control that app's volume

+**Notes:**
-**Note:** Discord and Spotify must be **running and playing audio** for the script to detect them.
+- Discord and Spotify must be **running and playing audio** for the script to detect them
+- For Encoder 3, the app you want to control must be the **active/focused window** (just click on it first)

 ---